-base base(ntb) base(fg) base(fg,ntb)

-compress 2.02 1.92 1.96 1.92

-gcc 4.44 4.51 4.34 4.36

-go 3.17 3.20 3.07 3.10

-jpeg 7.12 7.24 6.96 6.96

-li 4.72 4.31 4.72 4.34

-m88ksim 5.66 5.67 5.61 5.54

-perl 6.94 7.07 6.92 6.90

-vortex 5.85 5.86 5.80 5.79

-Harmonic Mean 4.26 4.18 4.17 4.11
+base base(ntb) base(fg) base(fg,ntb) 4.44 4.51 4.34 4.36 gcc 3.17 3.20 3.07 3.10 go 2.02 1.92 1.96 1.92 comp 7.24 7.12 6.96 6.96 ijpeg 4.72 4.31 4.72 4.34 xlisp

-TABLE 3: IPC without control independence.
+TABLE 3.
+IPC without control independence.

-To help understand why additional selection constraints degrade performance, Table 4 shows the impact of selection on trace length, trace mispredictions, and trace cache misses (the latter two are given as misses per 1000 instructions and as a rate).
-Additional selection constraints always decreases average trace length and this almost always increases trace mispredictions per 1000 instructions.
-On average, base(ntb), base(fg), and base(fg,ntb) reduce average trace length by 2.1, 1.5, and 3.5 instructions, respectively, compared to the base model.
-This results in an average of 0.2, 0.3, and 0.5 additional trace mispredictions per 1000 instructions for base(ntb), base(fg), and base(fg,ntb), respectively.
+FIGURE 8.
+Performance impact of trace selection.

+Additional selection constraints always decreases average trace length, and from Table 4, this almost always increases trace mispredictions per 1000 instructions.
 The trace predictor uses a path history of traces, and reducing the lengths of traces effectively reduces the amount of implicit branch history.
 Also, synchronizing trace selection among many disjoint paths - in nested hammocks (fg) or after exiting a loop (ntb) - reduces the number of unique traces significantly.
-Yet it is this uniqueness that provides a very distinct context for making predictions (Rotenberg et al. 1999c).
+Yet it is this uniqueness that provides a very distinct context for making predictions [31].

 Reducing the average trace length also results in a waste of issue buffers in the PEs, effectively making the instruction window smaller.
-The only positive effect is a reduction in the number of trace cache misses - on average, 0.1, 0.2, and 0.3 fewer misses per 1000 instructions for base(ntb), base(fg), and base(fg,ntb), respectively - but the benefit is generally overshadowed by costlier trace mispredictions.
+The only positive effect is on trace cache performance, but the benefit is generally overshadowed by costlier trace mispredictions.

-The relative performance of base(ntb), base(fg), and base(fg,ntb) with respect to base is graphed in Figure 9.
-The base(ntb) model improves performance slightly for six of the eight benchmarks, but for compress and li, performance degrades by 5% and 10%, respectively.
-The effect is pronounced in li because trace length drops by 25%, double what other benchmarks experience.
-The base(fg) model degrades performance between 2% and 3% for half of the benchmarks.
-In general, base(fg,ntb) performs similarly to the worse of its two components, base(fg) and base(ntb).
+The base(ntb) model improves performance slightly for three of the five benchmarks, but for compress and xlisp, performance degrades by 5% and 10%, respectively.
+The effect is pronounced in xlisp because trace length drops by 25%, double what other benchmarks experience.
+The base(fg) model degrades performance between 2% and 3% for four of five benchmarks.